Marketing manager at Todd Engineering. With a 2:1 in Design at Wolverhampton University and currently undertaking her Master's degree.

-Todd Engineering have been given the opportunity to once again work alongside C Waltons Ltd. By the end of August 2019 they will begin to install fifteen of their outstanding spraybooths, with integrated Greentech technology into a upcoming project.
+Todd Engineering has been given the opportunity to once again work alongside C Waltons Ltd. By the end of August 2019 they will begin to install fifteen of their outstanding spraybooths, with integrated Greentech technology into an upcoming project.

 The ‘Hercules’ is a downdraught type spraybooth which features Todd Engineering’s LP157 HVEX low profile downdraught floor,

 the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.